-Dr. Paul DeChant, MD, MBA is a professional consultant, executive coach, experienced physician executive, and expert on physician burnout who has the expertise you need to identify, treat, and prevent burnout in yourself and your organization.
+Dr. Paul DeChant, MD, MBA is an experienced physician executive, C-suite coach, and expert on physician burnout with a proven approach to identify, treat, and prevent burnout in yourself and your organization.
 Dr. DeChant can help your organization reduce the risk of physician burnout through Lean Transformation, which he has helped several professional medical organizations implement with ongoing positive results.
-Dr. DeChant is also available to consult on a variety of matters related to running a medical organization like medical group leadership coaching, medical group mergers / acquisitions, physician engagement, and more.
+Dr. DeChant is also available to consult on a variety of matters related to running a medical organization, including:

 Why I Do What I Do: